BitcoinCash1/Bitcoin-Cash-Node/doc/developer-notes.md

 public:
     /**
     * The documentation before a function or class method should follow Doxygen
     * spec.
-The name of the function should start with an english verb which
+The name of the function should start with an English verb which
     * indicates the intended purpose of this code.
     *
     * The function name should be should be CamelCase.
     *
     * @param[in] s    A description
     * @param[in] n    Another argument description